The 100 Review Season 4, Episode 6 “We Will Rise”

 If the show had kept an element of grief as an undertone to her assassin arc, I would be more able to accept her behavior now as still connected to the near bloodlust from last season.
 But the assassin arc really doesn’t fit tonally given that Lincoln hasn’t been a focus of her psychology at all this season.
 Thus, the time gap actually diminishes the emotive power of her grief and darkness.
 Her behavior makes no sense after 5 episodes without Lincoln being mentioned.
 We have to assume reasons behind her behavior in Polis that aren’t fully explicated on screen.

 And Kane comparing Octavia to Pike?
-Fuck that shit.
+Screw that.
 Shut up Kane.
 His speech made yet another false equivalency between a female character and a male villain.
-Pike was a grown ass man, a war criminal, and a bigoted, colonialist assshole.
+Pike was a grown man, a war criminal, and a bigoted, colonialist dillweed.
 Octavia is a grieving teenage girl who lost the love of her life in a gruesome way and then found out she, and every one else, probably won’t survive the apocalypse.
 One of these things is not like the other.

-Speaking of fuck you: Raven.
-Not fuck Raven, fuck the show for how it treats her.
+Speaking of screw you: Raven.
+Not screw Raven, screw the show for how it treats her.
 She’s having the same arc for the third time (or is it the fourth?).
 I’m disgusted with how the show reduces this powerful, intelligent, strong woman of color to physical suffering and taking her anger out on others.
-This is bullshit.
+This is bs.
 Dear The 100 writers, your drama cannot be built on the backs of women and people of color like Lincoln and Raven.
 In a single episode they exploited an already problematic death of a person of color (Lincoln) and submitted a woman of color to yet more physical suffering.
 They also made her physically violent.
 I’m sick of it.

 I’m also sick of jackhole Murphy (who I admittedly kind of love for his honest selfishness and snark) being the white boy victim of choice for violent/villanous people of color (Raven, Pike, Jaha) and characters like the Grounders who are coded as indigenous peoples.
 The implications are gross, especially since it’s a pattern.